 9. In 2019, Walmart was the largest employer in the supermarket industry.

 The supermarket boasted a workforce of 2.2 million employees, way more than any other grocery store.
 Kroger and Publix Super Markets came in second and third as largest grocery store employers.
 These brands provided jobs to 460,000, and 201,000 workers, 2019 grocery store employment statistics show.
 These three largest employers also have the largest supermarket market share in the country.
 Albertsons and Ahold Delhaize employed over 167,000 and 121,000 people, figures that earned them an honorable mention.
 Note that Amazon was omitted here as its operations go beyond offering groceries.

-The average grocery store worker in the US made $25,975 a year in 2017.
+The average grocery store worker in the US made $25,613 a year as of July 2021.
 The average salary among female employees was lower at $22,648, while male grocery store workers earned $29,110.
 Grocery store employers were, on average, 37.3 years old and worked about 42.1 hours a week.
 Among the less-known grocery store facts, we have the most common positions and male-to-female worker ratio.
 Cashiers represent nearly one-fourth (24.9%) of the grocery store workforce.
 Among all supermarket employees, 51.5% are male, and the rest are female.